IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 [^Based]: Periyar destroyed the idols by first starting with the God, who is generally first worshipped before other Gods.
 The funniest atheist activism in history.

 [^Vow]: He later was forced to abandon this vow as the doctors were saying Gandhi's "veganism" (he was doing it before the term was coined) was jeopardizing both his health & the Indian Independence Movement.
-If he had actually followed this fully, then I would have accepted what Einstein said about him, "Generations to come ...".
+If he had actually followed this fully, then I would have accepted what Einstein said about him, "Generations to come ...".\

+[^CoreBelief]: Speciesism/Carnism is by far the best and the most common example for such a "core belief".

 <script type="text/javascript" src="https://unpkg.com/wikipedia-preview@latest/dist/wikipedia-preview.production.js"></script>